apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

 3. Select **File > Import Appliance**.
 The Import Virtual Appliance dialog appears.

      ![drill query flow]({{ site.baseurl }}/docs/img/vbImport.png)
-4. Navigate to the directory where you downloaded the MapR Sandbox with Apache Drill, select MapR-Sandbox-For-Apache-Drill-1.0.0-4.1.0.ova, and click **Next**.
+4. Navigate to the directory where you downloaded the MapR Sandbox with Apache Drill, select MapR-Sandbox-For-Apache-Drill-<version>-<version>.ova, and click **Next**.
 The Appliance Settings window appears.

      ![drill query flow]({{ site.baseurl }}/docs/img/vbApplSettings.png)
 5. Select the check box at the bottom of the screen: **Reinitialize the MAC address of all network cards**, then click **Import**.
 The Import Appliance imports the sandbox.